canonical/ubuntu-cloud-docs/google/google-how-to/gce/set-hostname-using-cloudinit.rst

 By default, Google's DHCP service sets the hostname to an automatically generated internal DNS name.

 To set your own custom name, follow the instructions given in `Create a VM instance with a custom hostname`_.
 In this case, the DHCP service will additionally provide the custom name and will prioritise it to be the default hostname.
-However, as mentioned earlier, the custom name needs to be an FQDN and you also need to create a corresponding DNS record for it.
+However, as mentioned earlier, the custom name needs to be an FQDN.

 Using cloud-init
 ----------------

 cloud-init uses the ``hostname`` command to programmatically set the hostname.
-You just need to configure its metadata with the required hostname and use the `gcloud compute instances add-metadata`_ command:
+You need to configure its metadata with the required hostname and use the `gcloud compute instances add-metadata`_ command:

 .. code::